DevonJames/oip-arweave-indexer/readme.md

 # OIPArweave - Open Index Protocol for Arweave & Irys

 OIPArweave is a comprehensive indexing and publishing system for blockchain records following the Open Index Protocol (OIP) specification.
-It indexes "OIP" records from the Arweave blockchain into a local Elasticsearch database for fast JSON-based interactions, while also supporting record publishing to both Arweave (via Turbo) and Irys networks.
+It indexes "OIP" records from the Arweave blockchain into a local Elasticsearch database for fast JSON-based interactions, while also supporting record publishing to both Arweave (via ArDrive Turbo SDK) and Irys networks.

 ## Key Features

-- **Dual Blockchain Support**: Publish records to either Arweave (via Turbo SDK) or Irys network
+- **Dual Blockchain Support**: Publish records to either Arweave (via ArDrive Turbo SDK) or Irys network
 - **Multi-Network Media Publishing**: Store media across multiple decentralized networks with DID addresses
 - **Blockchain Indexing**: Automatically indexes Arweave transactions with OIP tags
 - **Elasticsearch Integration**: Local database for fast querying and JSON interactions